Jagadeeshkalyan/Notes/Ansible.md

-Configuration Management is a way How DevOps Engineer manage the configuration the servers or configuration of the infrastructure.
+Configuration Management is a way How DevOps Engineer manage the configuration of the servers or configuration of the infrastructure.
 On-premise challenges:
 1. upgrades
 2. secure patches